 On Jan.
-27, two Ontario men lost their lives and two more were injured in a fiery crash on Highway 6 south of Hamilton.
+27, two Ontario men lost their lives and two more were injured in a fiery Hamilton crash on Highway 6 south.
 The accident happened around 7 a.m.

 According to Ontario Provincial Police, a Volvo crossed the centre median on the highway and struck an oncoming SUV.
 The Volvo then burst into flames.
 A third vehicle was also caught up in the accident.
 The driver of the Volvo, an 18-year-old Caledonia man, was transported to a local hospital where he was later pronounced dead.
 The driver of the SUV, a 53-year-old Caledonia man, was pronounced dead at the scene of the crash.
 A 19-year-old man and a 44-year-old man in the third vehicle, were transported to the hospital with minor injuries.